sidsoma/consumer-nlos/README.md

-##
+## Running the script

 The script is performing tracking using the proposed particle filtering formulation with the motion-induced aperture sampling (MAS) model.
-The parameters of the particle filtering algorithm and the dataset are specified in config.yaml.
+The parameters of the particle filtering algorithm and the dataset are specified in `config.yaml`.
+To run the code, execute the following python command.

-## Running the script

-To run the particle filtering tracking algorithm, run the following python command.

 ```
 python main.py
 ```

 The outputs of this algorithms will be stored in `/results/tracking_result.mp4`.
 The individual frames are also available in `/results/reconstructed_frames`.
 This output should match the result shown in Fig. 3 of the Supplementary Material and the